TristanGomez44/RemoveTextBias/README.md

 ## How to reproduce the experiments ?

-Simply run the script mnist.sh to train a cnn, a gnn_resnet, a gnn_resnet_mc and a gcnn_resnet on MNIST.
+Simply run the script mnist.sh to train a cnn, a gnn and a gcnn_resnet on MNIST.
-You can also run the script cifar.sh to train the same architectures on CIFAR10.
+You can also run the script cifar.sh to train the same models on CIFAR10.

 You can then visualise the results for MNIST with  :